Department of Communications

 - Communication Studies (2 tracks in: Cultural Communication, Health Communication)

-MASS COMMUNICATIONS: C-MAP The Center for Media Arts and Production: All Platform Production
+C-MAP The Center for Media Arts and Production: All Platform Production

 At TSU we stress a hands-on approach to learning in a multi-media environment.
 C-MAP includes: The TSU News Network, WTST, TSU TV, Tenn State IMC Agency, PAC House Productions, the BluePrint (online magazine), and the Meter (newspaper, housed under Student Affairs).
 Our faculty bring a blend of scholarly activity and creative professional work to the classroom.
 Students also learn each other through their work in extra-curricular and co-curricular activities that complement formal instruction.